WojciechMatuszewski/programming-notes/web/react/epic-web-dev.md

 - I wonder what is the story behind authorization in loaders/actions.

   - Since each loader/action is like a separate API endpoint, having authorization piece before request makes it to those functions seems crucial to me.

+- Kent implements the _theme switch_ by sending a request to a backend and returning a response with a specific `set-cookie` header.

+  - Very good idea.
+Holding the theme in the cookie means that the page already has the necessary classes when it is rendered as the theme is available during SSR.

+    - **In Next.js accessing the cookie in RSC will make the whole page dynamic.
+This might not be what you want**.

+  - To add the _system preferences default_ one has to inject a little script into the `head` of the document that checks the preferences and sets the necessary attributes on the HTML.
+This is pretty much a standard way of doing the dark-mode toggle without the flash of white/dark theme.

+- Kent shows how to implement **_cookie flash pattern_** (it has nothing to do with Adobe Flash) for displaying a notification for the user when they delete a note. **First time hearing about this pattern**.

+  - When user deletes a note, we want to redirect him to the "notes list" page and display a toast that the note was deleted. **We keep the state of the toast in a cookie scoped to user session**.

+    - Alternatives would be a bit harder to implement.
+It boils down to moving the state from the server to the client that works across different pages and, in the `remix` case, loaders.
+Cookies are an ideal mechanism for this!

+  - **When we read the cookie in the loader, we also unset it, so that the toast only shows once**.

+  - The name "flash" comes from the fact that we are using this cookie once to, supposedly, display some kind of information.
+After that's done, the cookie is no longer of use for us.

+Next: start user session module (20)